geoffreylopez/logs-archiver/readme.md

 - Archive logs in .gz files
 - Configure the cron scheduler for archiving logs (default is every day at 06am)
 - Enable/Disable the module
+- Archive logs manually with the command `bin/magento logs:archive`

 ## How it's work